Information if you are planning on visiting Scotland to complete your DofE expedition in Central Scotland.

 A general map of the area covered can be downloaded from the National Park website, detailed 1:25k maps of the areas covered can be found in the full byelaws document, and GPX’s of the areas are available below.
 Camping outwith the narrow areas covered by the byelaws remains covered by the usual Scottish laws.

 For teams planning to camp within the area covered by the byelaws the National Park recommends that groups plan to apply through the ‘Group camping permit exemption’ process.
 This will have several advantages over the online permit system for the public;

 - Groups will be able to apply for camping on sites outwith the publically permitted sites

 - Groups will be able to apply to camp with larger groups than public permits are available for

 Applications will need to be submitted at least 4 weeks before the expedition.
-For DofE teams there is a shortened version of the application form (either an editable word version or a PDF version) which can be submitted along with green forms and route maps for the teams concerned.
-Submission details are in the form.
+For DofE teams there is a shortened version of the application form (either an editable word version or a PDF version).